 , mind you), he decides to try every job he can to find something he likes.
 During his travels, he comes in contact with beautiful women whose lives he changes in different ways - and always for the better.
 However, before that change, he makes rather poor first impressions on them due to his perverted traits and general clumsiness.
 In the end, Kintaro rides off into the sunset, having won new experiences - and the hearts of the women he leaves behind.

-, as the name implies it is a sequel for the original series, it remains fairly unknown, in contrast to the original boom.
+.
+As the name implies it's a sequel of the original series, but it remains fairly unknown, in contrast to the original boom.